UsamaBafana/SC1015/README.md

 #### Consistent Gender-Specific Trends:
 1. Despite the stability in global suicide rates, the trend in suicide rates between genders has remained consistent over the years.
-2. Recognizing the distinct factors including male and female suicide rate is essential.
+2. Recognizing the distinct factors including male and female suicide rates is essential.

 #### Socioeconomic Factors:
 ##### Regional Variations in Suicide Trends: